 Approval After receiving submitted plans, the Board may vote to approve them.
 Such action by the Board requires a e majority vote of the Board, unless specified otherwise in the general laws or the zoning bylaw.
 In the case of final approval on a definitive plan, only those board members present at the public hearing or otherwise fully conversant with the plan and the information gathered at the hearing may vote.
 [Note: Board members who have missed one session of a hearing may vote on that matter pursuant to section 23D of chapter 39 of the M. G. L. as voted by the town meeting May 22, 2007.
-As provided in the open meeting law and regulations adopted by the Selectmen, members may participate in meetings by electronic communication.
+As provided in the open meeting law and regula- tions adopted by the Selectmen, members may participate in meetings by electronic communication.

-B M P Best Management Practices as are determined by the Massachusetts Department of Environmental Protection or other environmental groups.
+B M P Best Management Practices as are determined by the latest edition of the Stormwater Management Standards and the Massachusetts Stormwater Handbook and Massachusetts Department of Environmental Protection, or other environmental groups.